 As a management student at the Wharton School at the University of Pennsylvania, Eugenie Gruman knew she wanted to work for a “B2C” (business-to-consumer) company.
-During her Sage Corps fellowship, she interned for a startup that built a fulfillment solution for global ecommerce brands.
+During her Sage Corps internship, she interned for a startup that built a fulfillment solution for global ecommerce brands.
 At this startup, she created financial models and key performance indicators (“KPIs”) to evaluate the company’s sales records and test potential growth strategies.

 As a mechanical engineer, Rob jumped at the opportunity to build a prosthetic leg for a startup in Santiago, Chile.
-In 8 weeks, he worked with another Sage Corps Fellow to design and build a working prototype.
+In 8 weeks, he worked with another Sage Corps student to design and build a working prototype.
 You can learn more about Rob’s experience in this feature by PSU.

-After his Sage Corps fellowship, Rob went on to gain more great design experience through his university as a Design Engineer for ProvideAgro-Bartlett.
+After his Sage Corps internship, Rob went on to gain more great design experience through his university as a Design Engineer for ProvideAgro-Bartlett.
 His team’s design project won first place at the annual NABEC 2017 undergraduate engineering design competition.
 And after graduating this May, Rob will join Accenture as a consultant.
 We can’t wait to see what he builds for clients there!

 Don’t just take our word for it that this experience will change your career trajectory.
-Read below about our past Sage Corps fellows who reflect on their transformative time overseas and how they were able to leverage the experience into their next dream job.
+Read below about our past Sage Corps students who reflect on their transformative time overseas and how they were able to leverage the experience into their next dream job.